neomundi-io/.github/profile/README.md

 A law firm deploys an LLM to pre-draft client responses.
 Every response is scored before it reaches the lawyer.

 - Unstable responses are flagged before anyone reads them
-- Every response carries a stability score — traceable, auditable, defensible
+- Every response carries a stability score and become traceable, auditable, defensible
 - Liability does not disappear.
 It gets measured and assigned.
 - Less stress: risk is managed, visible, and under control
 - For the client, a premium service: proof of compliance and information quality